perrette/papers/README.md

 - [bibtexparser](https://bibtexparser.readthedocs.io/en/v0.6.2) is used to parse bibtexentries and libraries
 - each entry (and associated keys) is obtained from [crossref API](https://github.com/CrossRef/rest-api-doc/issues/115#issuecomment-221821473) (note: the feature that allows to fetch a bibtex entry from DOI is undocumented...).
 So far it seems that the keys are unique, until seen otherwise...
 - DOI is extracted from PDFs with regular expression search within the first two pages.
+- TODO: add other means to retrieve metadata, such as `ISBN`.
+Get inspired from [Zotero](https://forums.zotero.org/discussion/57418/retrieve-pdfs-metadata-wrong-metadata-source).

 Dependencies
 ------------